Kristin Andreassen: 2014–15: Gondolier

 In 2014 she announced the upcoming release of her sophomore solo album Gondolier, with the full album due out on February 17, 2015.
 A number of the album's tracks were made available for download along with pre-orders, and the first single, "Azalea," debuted on December 4 on CMT Edge, with the publication calling it a "delicate beauty" with a "sleepy, contented feel... backed by a gentle accompaniment of woodwinds."
 A second song from the album, "The New Ground," premiered in December 2014 on PopMatters.

 Seven of ten tracks were produced by Robin MacMillan, and three were produced by Lawson White.
 Recorded in Brooklyn, New York, it features a multitude of guest artists, including vocalists Aoife O'Donovan, Ruth Ungar Merenda, and Cassandra Jenkins.
 Guest instrumentalists include bassist Paul Kowert (Punch Brothers), woodwind player Alec Spiegelman (Cuddle Magic), cellist Rushad Eggleston (Crooked Still), bassist Tony Maimone, keyboard players Frank LoCrasto and Erik Deutsch, guitarist Jefferson Hamer, and fiddler Stephanie Coleman.
 For March 2015, Andreassen has announced a full band tour of New England, including Joe's Pub in New York City, and Club Passim in Cambridge, Massachusetts.

+Personal life

+Andreassen is married to American guitarist Chris Eldridge.